Museum Opening Hours

 We do not take table bookings for the period between noon and 6:00 p.m.

 This is the perfect place for art lovers, visitors and gift seekers.
-Since 1997 the Fondation Beyeler Shop has carried a selection of exhibition catalogs, posters, special editions, and current books on art, architecture, and design, as well as watches, accessories, and other design articles.
-The 65 art editions are now on special offer.
-These are high-quality, limited editions and art reproductions (often signed), lithographs, engravings, or silk-screen prints of selected works, as well as exclusive objects and books.
+Since 1997 the Fondation Beyeler Shop offers a selection of exhibition catalogs, posters, special editions and contemporary books about art, architecture and design, as well as watches, accessories and other design articles.
+These are high-quality, limited editions and art reproductions (often signed by the artist), lithographs, engravings, silk-screen prints of selected works as well as exclusive objects and artists books.

 You may also purchase our products, art editions and design articles through our Online-Shop.